 NSW has reported no new cases of locally transmitted COVID-19 in the 24 hours to 8pm last night.

-Four cases were reported in overseas travellers in hotel quarantine, bringing the total number of cases in NSW to 4,236.
+Seven cases in overseas travellers in hotel quarantine were also reported, bringing the total number of cases in NSW to 4,181.

-NSW Health is treating 73 COVID-19 cases, with one patient in intensive care, who is being ventilated.
-Ninety-two per cent of cases being treated by NSW Health are in non-acute, out-of-hospital care.
+NSW Health is treating 80 COVID-19 cases, with no patients in intensive care.
+Ninety-one per cent of cases being treated by NSW Health are in non-acute, out-of-hospital care.

 NSW Health continues to appeal to the community to come forward for testing right away if anyone has even the mildest of symptoms like a runny nose or scratchy throat, cough, fever or other symptoms that could be COVID-19.
 This is particularly important in south western Sydney, western Sydney and south eastern Sydney, where there have been locally transmitted cases recently.